During the Case

-- If you intend to call witnesses (other than you and the other side), and have filed and served a witness list, arrange for your witnesses to be present at court.
+- If you intend to call witnesses (other than you and the other side), arrange for your witnesses to be present at court.
 Make sure they know where to go and that they allow plenty of time to find the courtroom.
 Give your witnesses a copy of this page so that they know what to expect.

 - Be on time.
 Allow extra time for traffic or other possible delays.
-(If you are delayed or unable to attend the hearing due to a car breakdown, sudden illness, or other emergency, contact the department clerk on or before your hearing time.)
+(If you are late or can't make the court date due to a car breakdown, sudden illness, or other emergency, contact the department clerk on or before your hearing time.)

-- Turn off your cell phone and/or pager when you enter the courtroom.
+- Silence your cell phone before you enter the Court room.

 - When you speak to the judge, act respectfully and call him or her “your honor.”
-Be sure never to interrupt the judge.
+Never interrupt the judge.